atyu1/aws_saa/README.md

   - HA, scalable and AWS Managed DNS service
   - Authorative DNS = CU can update the records
   - Its also a Domain Registrar
+  - Supports buying domain in 3rd party and after Amazon will manage it
   - It can do health probes
   - 100% availability in AWS
   - Records: